georgetims96/megabus-deals/README.md

 3. ~~Filter out non-valid journeys (i.e those journeys that are more than a week after the selected out date)~~
 4. ~~Create a "validCities" endpoint that filters out invalid destination cities for a given source city~~
 5. ~~Implement a caching system~~
-6. Add hidden "Evil" method
+6. Add hidden "Evil" method (further elaboration would be incriminating)
 7. Add option to expand search if there are no $1 dollar deals
 8. ~~Move caching system into middleware file~~
 9. Cache out and return journeys separately, which will result in fewer API calls